mustafaquraish/marker/docs/source/getting_started/installation.rst

 Manual installation from source
 ===============================

-If you want to install from source, you can clone the repo and install using:
+If you want to install from source, you can clone the repo and install using ``flit``:

 .. code-block:: bash

    $ git clone https://github.com/mustafaquraish/marker
    $ cd marker
+   $ pip install flit
-   $ python setup.py install
+   $ flit install

 If you wish to develop, you might want to install in editable mode so that Any changes made to the code are immediately reflected in the ``marker`` command-line